 Connecticut treats family violence crimes very seriously.
-Unfortunately, the best was to proceed in court after a domestic violence arrest is counterintuitive to what most arrested lay persons believe is in their best interest.
-That is why you need an experienced criminal defense lawyer like Attorney Pamala J. Favreau to help you extract yourself from the legal quagmire you will find yourself in after an arrest for a Domestic Violence Crime.
+Unfortunately, the best way to proceed in court after a domestic violence arrest is counterintuitive to what most arrested lay persons believe is in their best interest.
+That is why you need an experienced criminal defense lawyer like Attorney Pamala J. Favreau to help you extract yourself from the legal quagmire you will find yourself in after an arrest for a domestic violence crime.

 A criminal protective order may also require that the arrested person live outside the home until the court orders otherwise pending the disposition of their case.
 This is true even if they are the sole owner and financially responsible for the home or the sole person named and financially responsible on the lease for any rental home.